Doug Treloar (BMR, PT)

 Sarah’s education and skills have easily lead her to this position at PhysioFirst.
 She received her High School diploma from Elton Collegiate with a focus in University entrance courses and with a science base.
 She has drawn on work experience to continue to gain skills and communication through the several organizations that she has worked together with.
 She has experience in handling acute care clients as well as seniors and comes with a strong background in the knowledge of Physiotherapy, sports injury and prior experience in the physiotherapy practice.
 These employment skills have allowed her to run organizations smoothly, has given her experience in numerous software packages, dealing with customer service and a good understanding of clients problems and concerns.
 Most recently Sarah has completed Quickbook’s 1 and 2 as well as Payroll & Taxable Benefits.

 Sarah lives out in the country with her husband and daughter.
 Her volunteer work has included assisting physically and mentally challenged children, charity events, coaching and sporting related community games has resulted from a strong personal enjoyment in both sports and music.
 She has also been a part of the theatrical community and enjoys playing competitive volleyball and baseball.

 Originally from the small community of Rossburn, Manitoba, Kelly moved to Brandon, after completing high school, to attend Brandon University where she obtained her Bachelor of Arts Degree, with a major in Sociology and a minor in Psychology.
-Her experience in the workforce as a Front Line individual, a Supervisor, and Librarian Assistant has strengthened her interpersonal, organizational, and public service skills.
+Her experience in the workforce as a retail Supervisor and Librarian Assistant has strengthened her interpersonal, organizational, and public service skills.
 She has gained strong medical experience working as a Respite Worker in the Palliative Care Program as well as working with individuals with physical and cognitive disabilities.
 She has excelled in her academics through out her education and has received certificates for her involvement as a volunteer in both school and community events.